727800350/note/cs/cxx_topic/effective_modern_c++.md

 ```

 ## familiarize yourself with alternatives to overloading on universal references
-By default, all templates are enabled, but a template using `std::enable_if` is enabled only if the condition specified by `std::enable_if` is satified.
+By default, all templates are enabled, but a template using `std::enable_if` is enabled only if the condition specified
+by `std::enable_if` is satisfied.

 ```C++
 // the templatized constructor should be enabled only if T is a type other than Person